ayangweb/tauri-plugin-macos-permissions/README.md

 - Use [core-graphics](https://crates.io/crates/core-graphics) to check and request screen recording permission.

-- Use [objc2](https://github.com/madsmtm/objc2) to check and request microphone or camera permission.
+- Use [objc2](https://github.com/madsmtm/objc2) to check and request microphone or camera permissions.

 ## Who's Use It